 - Pre-heat oven to 200ºC

-- Peel the carrots and cut into similar size pieces.
+- Peel the carrots and cut them into similar-sized pieces.

-- Deseed the peppers and cut into quarters.
+- Seed the peppers and cut them into quarters.

 - Peel the garlic gloves.
 Leave whole.

-- Place all of the vegetables onto a baking tray and drizzle over olive oil and coat the veggies.
+- Place all the vegetables on a baking tray and drizzle with olive oil to coat.
 Sprinkle over the fennel seeds and season with salt and pepper.

 - Roast in the oven for 20 to 30 minutes until the carrots are soft.